Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Discussion

 We now discuss why the oscillations are seen only in the thermoelectric response but not in Mott's prediction derived from the resistance data.
-We calculate the temperature profile in the NW-graphene heterostructures using a 3D Fourier heat diffusion model (section SI 7 for details).
+We calculate the temperature profile in the NW-graphene heterostructures using a 3D Fourier heat diffusion model (see section SI 7 for details).
 The temperature profile and its gradient across the graphene are shown in Fig. 4d for uneven Joule heating due to different NW contact resistances at its two ends.
 Fig. 4d shows that the temperature gradient is dominant in the region of graphene underneath the NW, and thus contributes to the measured $V_{TE}$ significantly according to Eqn.
 1. The contribution to $V_{TE}$ from the remaining part of the graphene channel is small as the temperature gradient is close to zero.
-As a result, the thermoelectric response in our devices is a sensitive probe of the local modification of the DOS in graphene underneath the NW.
 In contrast, the resistance measured across the graphene is dominated by the contribution from the rest of the graphene channel ($\sim 10 \mu m$ X $10 \mu m$) compared to the very small part of graphene ($\sim 50nm$ X $600nm$) just underneath the NW.